 and the combination of great pizza and family-style atmosphere soon made the little pizzeria the place to be.
 By the late seventies, Vince decided that the long hours of running a restaurant (the place closed at 3 am) took its toll on his family life.
 The place was sold, and after a brief hiatus-the brothers again opened up another pizzeria, along 111 avenue.

 Fast forward to April of 2001, and Pizza Boys was born.
 This time, Vince and his four sons; David, Daniel, Andrea and Jason, rolled up their sleeves to create Edmonton’s Best pizza!

 Just as our Italian ancestors before us, we strove to improve on a good thing.
 Classic staples such as the Calabrese and Margherita were joined by Davide’s Inferno – a great balance between pizza and extreme spice; The Deluxe – Our revolution of the Capricciosa Pizza, the Pollo Alla Romana and the Pizza Ragazzi.

 The place has started out on humble roots, a 27 seat take-out style pizzeria to a “casual-elegant slice of Italian life bistro” as one client described us.
-We have recently expanded to offer more seating and comfort.
-I hope you’ve enjoyed this tale of ours, now come, sit down and see for yourself what Ragazzi Bistro is all about.
+In 2008, we expanded to offer more seating and comfort.
+We hope you’ve enjoyed this tale of ours, now come, sit down and see for yourself what Ragazzi Bistro is all about.